WillNye/nab3/docs/DESIGN_DECISIONS.md

+# Design Decisions

+## Objectives
+The primary purposes of nab3 are as followed:
+* Standardizing output
+* Standardizing accessors
+* Simplifying access patterns
+* Creating an interface between services to make it possible to traverse a service and its relationships

+## Design Considerations
+In addition to that, the following considerations needed to be made for nab3 to be viable
+* Multiple AWS Sessions must be supported, e.g. a user should be able to list all ASGs in USE1 and EUC1 within the script.
+* Must be async to minimize bottleneck for reporting scripts and/or fetching downstream services on a large response
+* Designed in such a way to prevent users from implicitly shooting themselves in the foot
+* Maintain client connections in some capacity to prevent spamming new client connections and inadvertent mem leaks

 ## Why does nab3 only support read operations?
 There are a few reasons why, at this time, nab3 is read only.